Key Takeaways

 2026 Venus Overview

 Venus follows a predictable cycle as it orbits the Sun inside Earth's orbit.
-In 2026, Venus transitions from evening star to morning star, offering two distinct observing seasons.
+In 2026 it gives us a long evening apparition followed by a morning star phase that runs into early 2027.

 Key Dates for 2026